schrockwell/pcw/SPECIFICATION.md

 Releases the remote key.

-The server MUST reply with a Dropped packet if the timestamp is too late to be queued up for future playing.
+The server MUST reply with a Late packet if the timestamp is too late to be queued up for future playing.

 ### Key Up Fields